MarcoMorawec/startuphackme/README.md

 Marco:
 Integrate Twitter button on modal with Twitter API - done!
-Fix lesson detail page so all lessons show up -> done Amazon S3 integration for picture upload
+Fix lesson detail page so all lessons show up -> done Amazon S3 integration for picture upload - done
 	- add image field to db
 	- add the gems -> done
 	- adjut the views and edit/new actions